FreeCAD/FreeCAD-documentation/wiki/Start_up_and_Configuration.md

-with the batch on the root of the key USB
+With the batch in the root of the USB medium:

 ```python